nageshajab/node_crud_sample/README.md

 # Node.js Express & MongoDB: CRUD Rest APIs

+This is initial branch.
+Use it as template for CRUD operations node.

 For more detail, please visit:
 > [Node.js, Express & MongoDb: Build a CRUD Rest Api example](https://www.bezkoder.com/node-express-mongodb-crud-rest-api/)